sovereigndaddy/blog/_posts/2022-05-13-bitcoin-changed-me.markdown

 ### Transaction Time
 If you send an international payment right now, it will take multiple days to get to its destination.
 This is an archaic system.
 <br/>
-# Bitcoin Solves This
+# Bitcoin Fixes This
 ### Accessibility
 The Bitcoin network never sleeps.
 You can send/receive a transaction on ANY day at ANY time.

 ### Anonymity
 You can be anonymous within the Bitcoin network as long as you participate carefully and responsibly.
-No government or central authority can easily track your activity.
+No government or central authority can easily track your activity; pseudo anonymity

 ### Control
 There is no centrally controlled bank that is holding your money for you.
-The Bitcoin is in your wallet, under your control.
+The bitcoin is in your wallet, under your control.

 ### Decentralized
 There is no central authority that oversees the Bitcoin network.
 Bitcoin at its core is a decentralized peer to peer monetary network that allows anyone in the entire world access to participate in the Bitcoin network.